 - Use Accelerated Mobile Pages to create very fast-loading versions of your articles.

-Test your site with WebCEO’s Page Speed tool and see what you can improve.
+Test your site with WebCEO’s Speed Optimization tool and see what you can improve.

 Make your site mobile-friendly